-A Word on Disability
+A Word on Disability Benefits

 The Social Security system also provides benefits to disabled workers.
 The number of workers applying for disability benefits has decreased materially since the 2008-2009 recession.
-The 2021 Trustees Report shows that longer-term disability incidence is assumed to rise gradually from the current low levels to an ultimate age-sex-adjusted disability incidence rate of 5.0 per 1,000 by the end of the short-range projection period, the same rate as assumed in the 2020 report.
-By 2030, the trustees project that the percentage of total system benefits paid due to disability will drop from the current level of 13.1% to 10.6%.
+The 2022 Trustees Report shows that longer-term disability incidence is assumed to rise gradually from the current low levels to an ultimate age-sex-adjusted disability incidence rate of 4.8 per 1,000 by the end of the short-range projection period, reduced from 5.0 per 1,000 assumed in the 2021 report.
+By 2031, the trustees project that the percentage of total system benefits paid due to disability will drop from the current 2021 level of 12.4% to 10.1%.